 As codes, regulations, products, and preferences change, The George Washington University updates the Design Standards on an as-needed basis.
-Updates to these Design Standards are released biannually in January and July.
+Updates to these Design Standards are released quarterly in January, April, July and October.
 The Designer is expected to maintain and work from the version of the standards current at commencement of Project design.